kaitken17/colab_based_projects/README.md

 ### Echo-State RNN

 Also a follow-up to the multi-class RNN work above.
-I am to leverage our understanding of how RNNs trained on such tasks behave in order to better understand the efficacy of echo-state networks.
+I aim to leverage our understanding of how RNNs trained on such tasks behave in order to better understand the efficacy of echo-state networks.

 ### RNN RL